Skip to content

 • Contact Us

-Tips for Taking a Newborn Out in Winter
+Home / Blog / Taking a Newborn Out in the Winter

 You can learn a lot about someone’s parenting by asking them when they first went out in public with their newborns.
 You will hear everything from waiting 8 weeks to just hours after delivery.
 There truly is no right or wrong answer; however, know that taking a baby out in public is very different from taking a baby outside.
 Fresh air and Vitamin D are necessary, so don’t bottle yourself up in the house without seeing daylight - even in the winter!